 #2 Ensure You are Taking Advantage of Incentives

-Do businesses really get money back from the IRS or find legitimate ways to pay less employment taxes?
+Do businesses really get money back from the IRS?
+Do they find legitimate ways to pay fewer employment taxes?
 Actually, it’s very common with Work Opportunity Tax Credits (WOTC).
 At Efficient Hire, we’ve helped some customers discover over a million dollars in tax credits that they previously missed.
-Even if you don’t have a massive, multi-location workforce, there could well be credits that you are owed.
-And going forward, having WOTC administration built into your onboarding system to automatically complete forms 8850 and 9061 will make you feel just a bit better about filing business employment taxes.
+Don’t have a massive, multi-location workforce?
+There could well be credits that you are owed.
+And going forward, having WOTC administration built into your onboarding system will help.
+It will automatically complete forms 8850 and 9061.
+That will make you feel just a bit better about filing business employment taxes.
 You’ll know that you are getting back the incentives you deserve each year.

 #3 Let Employees Help Themselves

 If workers have to go to HR or Payroll to update their W4 forms, this is a drag on your resources.
-But when you have an HRIS set up with a self-service portal, workers have the option to update their withholding information themselves and everyone is happier.
+But you could have an HRIS set up with a self-service portal.
+Then, workers have the option to update their withholding information themselves and everyone is happier.
 The system you choose should have rules built in that enforce IRS requirements.